Pope Sylvester II: Legacy

-Gerbert of Aurillac was a humanist long before the Renaissance.
+Gerbert of Aurillac was a noted humanist.
 He read Virgil, Cicero and Boethius; he studied Latin translations of Porphyry and Aristotle.
 He had a very accurate classification of the different disciplines of philosophy.
 He was the first French pope.

 Gerbert was said to be one of the most noted scientists of his time.
 Gerbert wrote a series of works dealing with matters of the quadrivium (arithmetic, geometry, astronomy, music), which he taught using the basis of the trivium (grammar, logic, and rhetoric).
 In Rheims, he constructed a hydraulic-powered organ with brass pipes that excelled all previously known instruments, where the air had to be pumped manually.
 In a letter of 984, Gerbert asks Lupitus of Barcelona for a book on astrology and astronomy, two terms historian S. Jim Tester says Gerbert used synonymously.
+Gerbert is sometimes credited with the invention of the first mechanical clock in 996, though it was perhaps only an elaborate water clock, as the verge and foliot does not appear to have been invented until the 13th century.
 Gerbert may have been the author of a description of the astrolabe that was edited by Hermannus Contractus some 50 years later.
 Besides these, as Sylvester II he wrote a dogmatic treatise, De corpore et sanguine Domini—On the Body and Blood of the Lord.